 9) Micros requiring constant maintenance

 Micro sprinklers are small emitters that are joined to your pipes via micro tubing.
-They are useful for difficult to reach places, such as patios and pot plants, and are easy to install and use.
+They are useful for difficult to reach places – such as potted plants on a patio – and are easy to install and use.
 In most cases they are attached to stakes, which makes them easy to move around and a convenient alternative to other sprinklers.
 Unfortunately though they are frequently overused, often in places where other – more robust – sprinklers would be more appropriate.
 Micros require regular maintenance because the stakes are easily moved (often by dogs), and the tubing can easily be punctured by a gardeners fork.
 The heads may also pop off, or be accidentally removed, resulting in a wastage of water.
-Micros do have their place, but if you find they are a constant maintenance headache, ask yourself whether it would not be appropriate to have a more robust solution, like a pop-up or riser, or even a drip irrigation system (for vegetable gardens).
+Micros do have their place, but if you find they are a constant maintenance headache rather consider a more robust solution, such as pop-ups or risers, or drip irrigation (for vegetable gardens).

 10) Dogs chewing sprinkler heads

 Dogs are our family, but they can be a real nuisance when they start chewing our sprinklers!
 The biggest problems tend to occur with risers, which are permanently above ground and therefore easy targets for an energetic dog.
 Short of taking your dogs for longer walks (to expel that pent up energy), the easiest solution is to simply convert your risers to pop-ups, which would then be visible only when your system is running.
 (Set the system to run in the early morning or late evening when your pets are indoors or asleep).
-Alternatively, you could switch to galvanised risers and brass fittings, which are 5 times the price, but will probably (hopefully!) solve your problem.
+Alternatively, you could switch to galvanised risers and brass fittings, which are more expensive, but which will probably (hopefully!) solve your problem.